-When it comes to food for boosting beauty, the list can be exhausting.
-It is tough to come up with a list of the best food for beauty.
-However, some foods must be in your diet for beautiful skin and hair.
-Our nutritionists have picked up the top 10 beauty-boosting nutrient-rich foods that can help you achieve your beauty goals.
+When it comes to food for boosting beauty, our nutritionists have picked up the top beauty-boosting nutrient-rich foods that can help you achieve your beauty goals.
 You can easily incorporate these into your daily diet.
-Our chefs have already made them part of our weekly menu plan.

-- Fatty fish: Oily fishes like salmon, mackerel, and sardines are a rich source of omega-3 fatty acids, which have amazing anti-inflammatory properties.
-Fatty fishes also contain other essential nutrients like potassium, niacin, Vitamin B6, Vitamin E, and Vitamin D.
+Oily fishes like salmon, mackerel, and sardines are a rich source of omega-3 fatty acids, which have amazing anti-inflammatory properties.
+Fatty fishes also contain other essential nutrients like potassium, niacin, Vitamin B6, and Vitamin E.

-The general rule of eating fish is to pick one lower on the food chain.
-As you get higher up, the big fishes contain toxic heavy metals in higher concentrations.
+The general rule for pescetarians regarding eating fish is to pick one lower on the food chain.
+As you get higher up, the big fish contain toxic heavy metals in higher concentrations.
 Small oily fishes such as sardines, mackerels, and trout protect skin from infections.
-Additionally, they help keep skin calm, thick, hydrated, and moisturized.
+Additionally, they help keep skin calm, hydrated, and moisturized.

-Berries form a whole food group, all of them provide lots of health benefits.
+Berries form a whole food group, all of which provide lots of health benefits.
 However, it is impossible to incorporate all of them into your diet.
-We have listed 8 readily available and most healthy options for you.
+We have listed eight readily available and healthy options for you.

-4. Spinach: Spinach is one of the healthiest foods.
-Don’t agree with us; just agree with Popeye.
-Spinach is an excellent source of iron, folate, and fiber.
-Each of these nutrients has their own specific functions in our body that keeps our skin glowing.
 Our focus here is on iron, as it is essential for the transport of oxygen in the blood.
 A healthy oxygen transport ensures that it reaches your skin, hair tissues, nails, and all other vital organs.
-However, plant-based iron needs a high quantity of citric acid to make it absorb by our body.
+However, plant-based iron needs a high quantity of citric acid to make it absorbed by our bodies.
 You must pair spinach with lemon and other citrus fruits to unleash the iron in it.

 The folate present in spinach is the natural form of vitamin B9.
-It is essential for healthy cell growth, increases hydration by maintaining skin barrier function.
-The fiber in spinach is great for a healthy bowel movement and eliminates waste and toxins from our bodies.
-Fiber ensures your gut remains healthy.
-Only a healthy gut can help absorb skin-supporting nutrients like Vitamin A, E, C, K2, B3, selenium, zinc, even omega-3.
+It is essential for healthy cell growth and increases hydration by maintaining skin barrier function.
+The fibre in spinach is great for a healthy bowel movement and eliminates waste and toxins from our bodies.

 Try our spinach cheddar quiche, which is loaded with the goodness of spinach and a rave among our clients.

-5. Herbs & Spices: Herbs and spices can elevate the flavor of any dish.
-They don’t just make our food better but also packed with antioxidants, are anti-inflammatory, and fight infection.
 Some of the skin-friendly herbs and spices are turmeric, cinnamon, ginger, garlic, rosemary, and asparagus.
 Turmeric has been used for ages in the Indian subcontinent for its therapeutic properties.
-Apply it directly to your face or add it to your food, your skin; it can help in bringing out a natural glow.
+Apply it directly to your face or add it to your food, or your skin; it can help in bringing out a natural glow.

 The most nutritious citrus fruits are lemons, grapefruits, oranges, tangerines, and sweet lime.
 So, if you are sick and tired of harmful cosmetic products, include citrus fruits in your daily diet to promote natural skin glow from deep within.

-9. Sweet potato: Listen to your granny when she says eat sweet potatoes for healthy skin.
-This root vegetable is an excellent alternative to your high-calorie, high glycemic index foods like potatoes and other carbs.
+Listen to your granny when she says to eat sweet potatoes for healthy skin.
+This root vegetable is an excellent alternative to your high-calorie, high-glycemic index foods like potatoes and other carbs.
 Sweet potatoes are a great carb fix without sacrificing healthy skin.
-They are loaded with fiber and antioxidants.
+They are loaded with fibre and antioxidants.

 Roasted sweet potatoes are satiating and are an excellent side option.
 Though the word sweet is attached to it, they don't take your blood sugar on a roller coaster ride.

 One of the new kids on the block is Brazil nuts.
-There is a saying, “A Brazil nut a day keep the dermatologists away“.
 They are a rich source of selenium that neutralizes free radicals and other skin-damaging compounds.
 Selenium also protects your skin from early signs of aging, even skin cancer.

-- Spicy food: While herbs and spices can elevate the taste of your food, but too much spice can be bad for you.
+While herbs and spices can elevate the taste of your food, too much spice can be bad for you.
 Spicy food aggravates the production of bile and leads to broken capillaries.
 So, watch the amount of curries and chilies you are eating.

-- Alcohol: Ok, you enjoy your sip of wine and beer pints now and then.
+Ok, you enjoy your sip of wine and beer pints now and then.
 We get that.
-But we have to keep it on our naughty list.
+But we have to keep it in check.
 Too much alcohol can dehydrate you and cause inflammation.
 The regular and excessive use of alcohol can accelerate aging, broken capillaries, and steal the natural luster of your skin.

-- Sulfites: You will find Sulfites in almost all processed food, cured meats, dried fruits, and even wines.
-Sulfites are known to be notorious that cause skin and other types of allergies.
+You will find sulfites in almost all processed food, cured meats, dried fruits, and even wines.
+Sulfites are known to be notorious that causes skin and other types of allergies.
 So, read the labels carefully.

-- High sugar: Refined sugar is poison for your body.
+Refined sugar is poison for your body.
 Any food that contains an excessive amount of refined sugar can lead to acne, premature aging, and rosacea.
-Some of the exciting food swaps for sugar are cinnamon, honey, jaggery, coconut sugar, etc.
+Some of the alternatives to sugar are cinnamon, honey, jaggery, coconut sugar, etc.